CDC can't stop evictions, as Biden calls on states to act

 The CDC put the ban in place as part of the COVID-19 response when jobs shifted and many workers lost income.
 The ban was intended to hold back the spread of the virus among people put out on the streets and into shelters.

-Late last week, Biden announced he was allowing the ban to expire, rather than challenge the Supreme Court which signaled it would not allow the moratorium to be extended unless Congress stepped in with legislation.
+Late last week, Biden announced he was allowing the ban to expire rather than challenge the Supreme Court.

 Democratic lawmakers said they were caught by surprise by Biden's decision on Thursday, days before the moratorium was set to expire, creating frustration and anger and exposing a rare rift with the administration.